TanishkaPagar/DEC-Paper-Reproduction/README.md

   original work pretrains for 50,000 iterations per layer and 100,000 finetuning iterations; we use a reduced schedule to fit free-tier GPU constraints (~1 hour total on a Colab T4).
+- **Ablation confirms joint optimization is essential.** With the encoder frozen (no backprop into f_θ), centroid-only optimization slightly *degrades* performance over iterations (77.1% → 75.8%), while full DEC gains +4.6 points.
+The improvement comes from the feature space reorganizing itself, not from centroid movement alone — the paper's central claim, reproduced.

 ## Deviations from the paper

 | Aspect | Paper | This repro | Reason |